 - Hapag-Lloyd's new cruise ship design is based on ice-strengthened hull and implemented top-notch expedition vessel technologies.
 Among those is the long-range 3D sonar "FarSounder 1000".
 The device is forward-looking (installed in the ship's bow) and integrated into the vessel's bridge navigation system.
-The sonar allows it to maneuver through the icy waters, showing and mapping approaching hazards, such as icebergs or coral reefs.
+The sonar allows it to maneuver through icy waters, showing and mapping approaching hazards, such as icebergs or shallow coral reefs.

 - The ship's scheduled delivery was for October 2019, but instead the vessel will be delivered 6 months earlier (April 2019).
 The cruise ship will be launched with Hapag-Lloyd's new livery (on a blue hull).

 - The vessel features a retractable Navigation Bridge wing allowing it to pass through narrow river and canal locks.